OVI / DUI Investigations Part 1: The Stop And Arrest

 If the officer concludes you are under the influence, the officer will place you under arrest.
 Ordinarily, that means the officer tells you that you are under arrest and handcuffs you.
 To justify arresting you, the officer must have probable cause to believe you operated a vehicle under the influence.
 That conclusion is based on the totality of the circumstances and should include consideration of all the evidence indicating you are under the influence, as well as all the evidence indicating you are not under the influence.
 A DUI / OVI attorney will examine the evidence to determine if the arrest was justified.

-My practice is focused on DUI / OVI defense, and I completed the same training as police officers for detecting drunk drivers and administering field sobriety tests.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can use DUI / OVI investigation deficiencies to help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law practice is focused on DUI / OVI defense, and has completed the same training as police officers for detecting drunk drivers and administering field sobriety tests.
+For more information about our practice, please see the firm overview.
+You can also see what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can use DUI / OVI investigation deficiencies to help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.